lydell/js-tokens/README.md

 - [Named capture groups] might simplify some things.

 These things would be nice to do, but are not critical.
-They probably have to wait until the oldest supported Node.js LTS release supports those features.
+They probably have to wait until the oldest maintained Node.js LTS release supports those features.

 [Unicode property escapes]: http://2ality.com/2017/07/regexp-unicode-property-escapes.html
 [Lookbehind assertions]: http://2ality.com/2017/05/regexp-lookbehind-assertions.html